TIN0-m/My-Forage-Experience/README.md

 # My Forage experience
 This section will be an overview of the Job Simulations that i did on the forage website (https://www.theforage.com).
 This Experience provided me with a lot of knowledge and gave me the feel of the possible responsibilities that i will have as a SOC analyst.
-These range from going phising emails to SIEM implementations.
+These range from going phising emails to Risk Assessment implementations.
 The work that will be provided below are my own ideas and steps that i took to solve the set of simulations that i have been provided.

 # The Job Simulations
 | Tasks                                         | Associated Simulation      |